 This is where everything hits the fan, so brace yourself.
 With kids, this is about the time when your sweet, dewy-faced little cherub starts sneaking out, smoking, and yelling they hate you.
 Your house turns to chaos for 3-5 years, and everyone is on edge.
 New parenting challenges arise daily, and it’s an “every man for himself” situation.

-In business, it’s not too dissimilar.
+Running a business is similar.
 We’re talking growing pains.
 The cruisy attitude of adolescence is behind you, and your company is rebelling for growth, movement, and freedom.
 Your task, as a business owner, is to implement systems to facilitate this change while keeping your core values in mind.
 You might, at this point, open new locations, add more staff, implement new training, or even remodel and rebrand.
 The approach is different for everyone.
 All you know is that you’ve reached a fork in the road, and things can’t stay the same.

 The Fifth Phase: Graduation